 † Daily Value not established.

-This product contains NO milk, egg, fish, peanuts, crustacean shellfish (lobster, crab or shrimp), soybeans, tree nuts, wheat, yeast or gluten.
-Contains NO sugar and no artificial sweeteners, flavors, colors or preservatives.
+This product contains NO milk, egg, fish, peanuts, crustacean shellfish, soy, tree nuts, wheat, yeast and gluten.

 This product is free of ingredients derived from genetically modified organisms (GMOs).